-FY 2022/23 Objective: Complete the construction level plans and pursue funding opportunities.
+FY 2022/232023/24 Objective: Complete the construction level plans and pursue funding opportunities.

-- Perform final engineering and landscape. - Identify funding.
+- Perform final engineering and landscape.

+- Conduct Community Engagement

+- Perform Environmental Clearance

+- Identify funding.

 Estimated Cost: The Fiscal Year (FY) 2021/22 & 2022/23 CIP budget included \$70,000 in TransNet funding for design of the project.
 Construction costs have not been determined at this time.
-Estimated costs will be identified during the design phase.
+Estimated construction costs will be identified during the design phase.